zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Test procedure

-1. Get the set of name servers where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Del-NS-Names-and-IPs] ("Name Servers").
+1. Get the set of name servers where each unique name server name is linked to a possibly empty set of its IP addresses by using Method [Get-Del-NS-Names-and-IPs] ("Name Servers").

 2. If the *Name Servers* set is undefined, then output an undefined set and exit